 This class is suitable for all levels of experience and flexibility.
 It is also suitable for people returning to yoga practice after a spell away, or anyone working with injuries or health conditions.
 It can be particularly good for softening the often stressful mental commentary that runs alongside chronic physical pain and health conditions.

 Class numbers are restricted so that students feel they have all the space and time they need to fully benefit from the practice.
-Classes are taught by candlelight during the autumn and winter months and with her teaching style, Diane hopes to offer a space of comfort, compassion and community.
+Diane hopes to offer a space of comfort, compassion and community.

 I have attended Diane’s restorative yoga at The Putney Clinic as the class was recommended to me.
 On the evening of the class, I'd had a non stop busy day.
 I was feeling exhausted with a sore throat and was anxious about a 5.30 am start the next day with another busy day ahead.
 I am so glad that I forced myself to get myself to Putney for this class.